 After Abco folded, Stidham made a strong showing in 1957 for the fading States label, backed by an Al Smith band with Earl Hooker on lead guitar and Sugarman Penigar and Tommy "Madman" Jones on the saxes.
 He did not record again until the blues revival kicked in, cutting an album for Bluesville and two for Folkways in 1960 and 1961; these featured his guitar work.
-His last studio session, left unreleased for years, was done for Sam Phillips in 1965.
-He appeared in a short film made in Memphis in 1973, in which he played harmonica as well as guitar, but was retired from music by the end of that decade.
+A studio session, left unreleased for years, was done for Sam Phillips in 1965.
+Stidham's last record was an LP made for Bob Shad's Mainsteam label in 1972, with a band led by Ernie Wilkins.
+Stidham appeared in a short film made in Memphis in 1973, in which he played harmonica as well as guitar, but was retired from music by the end of that decade.
 He died in Chicago in April 1988.

 The new label's first session, at Boulevard Studio on July 11, 1956, yielded matrix numbers U3236 through 3243, indicating mastering by Universal; a surviving sheet from Boulevard (for U3239 and U3240) refers to the client as "Abco".
 Followups by Otis Rush and Harold Burrage ensued at Boulevard in October (U3331 through 3334, shortly after the first session for Ping).
 A Sunnyland Slim session, in November or December, was done at Universal.
 Then, in a money-saving move, Toscano set up his own studio behind A. B.'s One Stop, with results varying from professional to semi-professional.
 And when A. B.'s One Stop moved 5 blocks to the west, the studio moved with it (Cobra Studio #2 was said to have been a converted garage.)
 Nearly all of his company's remaining output was cut there.
 Cobra went on to produce a total of 34 releases, making it much more prolific than Abco.
 Its subsidiary Artistic, which opened for a brief run in 1958, added 6 more.
 For whatever reason, none of the Abco artists would ever record for Cobra.